Jill Bass, Director of Curriculum and Teacher Development

 Louise DiLullo, Individual Giving and Special Events Coordinator

 Louise joined the Mikva staff as a member of the development team in 2013.
 Louise is an AmeriCorps alum, holds a Master of Public Administration degree from Ohio University, and has previously worked in nonprofit management.

 Cisco graduated from Governors State University with a bachelor's degree in Social Work and graduated from University of Illinois at Chicago with a master's degree in Social Work with a concentration in Community Health and Urban Development.
 He has experience working as a childcare worker at a resident home for youth and also as a youth advocate for an after school program.
 During the 2010-2011 school year, Cisco interned at Mikva Challenge in the student judge program and PLC program.
 He currently coordinates Peace & Leadership Councils at two Chicago high schools.

-Meghan Goldenstein, Communications and Outreach Coordinator email@example.com
+Meghan Goldenstein, Elections in Action and Project Soapbox Coordinator email@example.com

 Rocio Herrera, Operations Coordinator & Lead Bookkeeper

 Rocio is a graduate of Kelly High School and National-Louis University, where she earned a degree in Business Administration.
 Rocio assists Mikva's Operations Department on Account Payable, Bookkeeping, Human Resources, and Office Administration functions.

 Ayeshia Johnson comes to Mikva Challenge with experience in organizing, canvassing, and health advocacy.
 She served as the Canvass Director at Campaign for Change, and recently worked in the Englewood community as the Community Networker with the Consortium to Lower Childhood Obesity in Chicago (CLOCC).